caisepolente/taoPPM/_posts/2015-01-18-gate-management.md

 ```
 Just knowing that we took 3 months instead of closer to 6 to almost complete 1 floor is not sufficient to claim that we are ahead
 of what were our initial plans.
 Similarly, claiming that we are still on budget just because we have spent less than the
-planned amount of $ 100 for a floor is also not sufficient.
+planned amount of $100 is also not sufficient.

 Initially we could answer this question by providing three separate pieces of information: